 - Dump the vinegar solution, and flush the vinegar out of the coffee maker by running a brew cycle with plain water.
 You may repeat this step twice or more to remove the vinegar scent.

-- Wipe the coffee makers exterior with a warm cloth and water to remove any debris.
+- Wipe the coffee maker's exterior with a warm cloth and water to remove any debris.

 Additional tips for avoiding issues that cause leakages

 Avoid overfilling the water reservoirs.
 Those are designed for a specific amount of water.
 Never overfill.
-It will leak and could cause damages to the coffee maker and your counter.
+It will leak and could cause damage to the coffee maker and your counter.
 Regularly descaling your coffee maker will reduce stress on the connectors and valve pump.
 Generally, descaling every six to eight weeks is standard practice.

 Consider brewing coffee with filtered water, which contains little to no mineral content that would otherwise clog your coffee maker.
-Avoid leaving water standing in the reservoir; to reduce moisture inside the coffee maker that encourages the growth of bacterias, molds, and yeasts.
+Avoid leaving water standing in the reservoir; to reduce moisture inside the coffee maker that encourages the growth of bacteria, molds, and yeasts.